Lesson 1.19: Debugging with GDB

 .
 We can then set a breakpoint that stops when the isBlue

-function is called with the following command:
+function is called with the following command in GDB:

 break lesson-19-b.k:4